Somen1228/moviease/README.md

    ```

 ## How to Use
 - Sign up or log in to your account.
+You will need to verify your email during signup.
 - Browse through the available movies and select your preferred showtime.
 - Book your seats and proceed to payment through Stripe for a secure checkout.
+- You can check all your bookings from the menu section from the top right Navbar button.

 ## Support
 If you have any questions or need assistance, feel free to reach out at [somen1228@gmail.com](mailto:somen1228@gmail.com).